Grinnode-live/grinnode.live/documentation/attacks/2020_11_reorg-51-percent.md

 The hashrate seems to now have stabilized at normal conditions.
 Community members detected the abnormalities and cautioned all exchanges and pools to increase the minimum required number of confirmations in light of this.
 As always, it is important to require high confirmations for large payments on any network.

 ### Community Vigilance
 The community will continue to stay vigilant to detect these events and make best efforts to protect the Grin ecosystem.
-We suggest every users to run their own Grin node (Grin-Node, Grin++) whenever possible (short time, long-term, does not matter), make sure your port 3414 is open if you wish to have inbound connections and not only outbounds.
+We suggest every users to run their own Grin node (Grin-Node, Grin++) whenever possible (short time, long-term, does not matter), make sure your port 3414 is open if you wish to have inbound connections and not only outbound.

 ### Miners
 If you have the possibility, mine with GPU in your launch - break / over night / 15 min a day / during coffee break.
 You will help to make the Grin network safer.